LaurentVeyssier/Trax-tutorial/README.md

 These tutorials are extracted from [Course 3](https://www.coursera.org/learn/sequence-models-in-nlp/home/welcome) of DeepLearning AI NLP specialization on Coursera.

 Trax can use TPU on Colab seamlessly.

+A sample implementation of TRAX is illustrated in a Sentiment classifier for tweets.